wooooooak/DonutGaugeView/README.md

 donutGuageView.updateValue(100f)
 ```

 In this method, `End value` that you set before is kept.
-Only the current value will changed.
+Only the current value will change.

 ## Attribute name definition